As Tropical Storm Jerry churns in the Atlantic, Priscilla and a nor'easter threaten US with flooding

 In the Pacific, Tropical Storm Raymond was forecast to remain off the southwestern coast of Mexico through Friday before nearing Baja California Sur on Saturday and Sunday.
 The hurricane center said the storm would strengthen by Friday before weakening over the weekend.

-A tropical storm watch associated with Raymond was issued from Zihuatanejo to Cabo Corrientes, Mexico.
+A tropical storm warning associated with Raymond was issued from Zihuatanejo to Cabo Corrientes, Mexico.

 Tropical Storm Priscilla was centered about 165 miles (265 kilometers) west-southwest of the southern part of Baja California and moving north-northwest at 8 mph (13 kph) with maximum sustained winds of about 45 mph (75 kph).